SDWebImage/SDWebImageAVIFCoder/README.md

 Current test cases use macOS command line tools, to compare the AVIF sample decoding result with [ImageMagick](https://www.imagemagick.org/).

+We have also the XCTest unit test target, you can run it by using Xcode's Test action.

 ## Author

 DreamPiggy, lizhuoli1126@126.com